SeriousOldMan/Simulator-Controller/README.md

 Simulator Controller offers you a personal pit crew based on an AI powered chatbot engine.
 At the heart of this engine is hybrid rule engine coupled with voice recognition and voice synthesis.
 A rule engine is very suitable for the tasks of a typical pit crew, since all actions are event based and use large amounts of data.

 You can communicate with your crew members using voice and natural language.
-Voice commands are pattern-based but you can additionally connect each pit crew member (called Race Assistant in Simulator Controller) to a GPT service and use the natural language capabilities of an LLM (aka large language model) to boost the conversational expertise of the crew members.
+Voice commands are pattern-based but you can additionally connect each pit crew member (called Race Assistant in Simulator Controller) to a GPT service and use the natural language capabilities of a LLM (aka large language model) to boost the conversational expertise of the crew members.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Agent%20Flow.JPG)